-mechanisms for the issues such as

-protection of human preventing and fighting

-rights and foreign terrorist

-constitutional order of activities

-the country.

-Increase the initiatives for civic 1.
-Increases the 1.
-Hampers the

-participation in the work of the transparency of the representative

-Assembly Assembly character of the

-2. Strengthens existing Assembly by including

-initiatives for civic direct-democratic

-participation in the participation in its work

-work of the Assembly of the citizens and the

-such as the "e- CSO

-Window" 2.
-Dilutes the

-3. Would strengthen the effectiveness of the

-debate for the inclusion Assembly by providing

-of marginalized space for numerous

-communities in the citizens' initiatives,

-work of the Assembly provides space for

-(disabled persons, LGBT populist rather that

-community etc.) rational-functional

-4. Increases modalities for politics

-political participation 3.
-Provides room for

-and strengthens the uncontrollable

-democratic expansion of the liberal

-accountability of the human rights discourse

-Assembly towards the (such as the one on the

-citizens.
-LGBT rights)which is

-against the traditional

-values of the society

-4. Increases practices of

-egalitarianism against

-liberal individualism
+- participation in its work of the citizens and the CSO - 2.
+Dilutes the effectiveness of the Assembly by providing space for numerous citizens' initiatives, provides space for populist rather that rational-functional politics - 3.
+Provides room for uncontrollable expansion of the liberal human rights discourse (such as the one on the LGBT rights)which is against the traditional values of the society - 4.
+Increases practices of egalitarianism against liberal individualism